 Mayor Brandon M. Scott

-Brandon M. Scott serves as the 52nd Mayor of Baltimore and the youngest person to hold the position in over a century.
-Mayor Scott is committed to ending gun violence, investing in our youth, restoring the public’s trust in government, and creating a better and more equitable Baltimore for all.
+Brandon M. Scott serves as the 52nd mayor of Baltimore, the youngest person to hold his position in over a century.
+Mayor Scott is committed to ending gun violence, investing in our youth, restoring trust in government, and building a better, more equitable Baltimore for all.
 In November 2024, he made history as the first Baltimore mayor in 20 years to win re-election.

 Growing up in Park Heights, Mayor Scott witnessed firsthand the effects of disinvestment in Baltimore’s communities and youth.
 This experience shaped his administration’s priorities, resulting in substantial investments in education and recreation, including 11 new/renovated schools, 4 new/renovated recreation centers, and $100 million dedicated to previously stalled housing projects in underserved neighborhoods.